swediger2003/Cerebellum_analysis_Jupyter/README.md

 Customize the notebook for specific analysis needs.

-# Synapse Automation Notebook
+# mli1_mli2_connections

-This Jupyter notebook provides automation scripts for analyzing and visualizing connections between MLI2s (Mossy Fiber Activated Interneurons) and MLI1s (MLIs that receive input from MLI2s) in various Purkinje cell (PC) microcircuits.
+This Jupyter notebook provides automation scripts for analyzing and visualizing connections between MLI2s and MLI1s  in various Purkinje cell (PC) microcircuits.

-## Requirements
-- Python 3.x
-- Jupyter Notebook
-- Matplotlib
-- NetworkX

 Ensure the required dependencies are installed before running the notebook.